ceejay06s/taskmanagement/README.md

 How to Setup?

 - Clone or Download this Repository to your respective server or local server
-- Create your database schema
+- Create your Database Schema
 - modify the .env file the database credentials to connect to database
-- execute to the terminal <code>php artisan migrate</code> or simply run your browser (http://yourdomain/migrate) only run once
+- (Option 1) execute to the terminal <code>php artisan migrate</code> or simply run your browser (http://yourdomain/migrate) only run once
+- (option 2) import the taskmanagementsytem.sql to your created Database Schema
 - execute to the terminal <code>php artisan storage:link</code> or simply run your browser (http://yourdomain/link)
 - to create temporary server in your local workstation run command <code>php artisan serve</code> then browse to (http://localhost:8000)

 For Demo Go to [https://cbtms1210.x10.bz]

+Works with Mobile and Desktop Browsers